Schools and COVID-19

 A doctor’s note or proof of a negative test is not required for your child to be able to return to school/child care.

-In general, if someone from a school tests positive for COVID-19 and your child is not in the same classroom or otherwise considered a close contact, they do not need to get tested or be kept home from school.
-Public Health Sudbury & Districts will support the school to inform parents or guardians if their child is considered a close contact of the case.
+In general, if someone from a school tests positive for COVID-19 and your child is not in the same classroom or otherwise identified a close contact, they do not need to get tested.
+Public Health will support the school to inform parents or guardians if their child is considered a close contact of the case.
 This includes sharing specific instructions about testing and isolation, if required.
-During this time, parents should continue to use the COVID-19 Screening Tool for Children in School and Child Care to monitor their child for symptoms.
-For more information, visit https://www.ontario.ca/page/operational-guidance-covid-19-management-schools (Ontario Government).
+During this time, parents should continue to use the COVID-19 school and child care screening tool to monitor their child for symptoms.

 What happens when there is an outbreak in a school?

 Public Health will work with the school to continue to monitor the situation and will continue to assess the outbreak measures in place and the risk to the school community.
-Additional outbreak measures may be implemented or removed accordingly (E.g., school closure, dismissing select cohorts for the duration of the outbreak).
+Additional outbreak measures may be implemented or removed accordingly, for example as assessment of infection prevention and control measures, monitoring student illness in unaffected cohorts and providing guidance on who needs testing.
 In general, outbreaks are declared over when there have been at least 14 days since the last positive case and no individuals with symptoms are awaiting testing.
-For more information, visit https://www.ontario.ca/page/operational-guidance-covid-19-management-schools (Ontario Government).

 Wearing Masks in schools